Mrs Adams, Mrs Begum, Mrs Khan, Mrs Bano and Mrs Ahmed all work in Reception.

 Through filling and emptying containers children learn about capacity and weight.
 With the support of adults they can be introduced to vocabulary such as full, empty, half full, half empty, heavy, heavier, heaviest, light, lighter and lightest.
 Being introduced to this vocabulary while exploring the concept first hand helps the children to understand and remember.
 The children are offered opportunities to work with wet or dry sand to compare the different textures and investigate what they can do with it.
 Children can make tracks and patterns with cars and trucks.
 Imaginative play is encouraged by providing children with resources such as people and animals.

 At Bankfoot Primary School, we enjoy watching your child grow and develop and would like to celebrate all their achievements - whether they happen at school or at home.
 We would love to hear from you about the things your child enjoys or achieves.
 It helps us to create a ‘well-rounded’ picture of your child.

 Your contributions can tell us about anything of interest that you’d like to share with us.
 For example, your child’s favourite bedtime story, a special occasion, how they built a tall lego tower, and many more besides.

 Over the next few weeks we will be writing to you to share with you details of our exciting new observation program called 'Evidence Me'.
 This will enable you to share photos and documents with us easily through a dedicated learning app and it is as easy to use as any other social media app.
 Please ask staff for more details.

-Please check our long term plan for details of what we will be doing in the 'Minibeasts' topic.
+Please check our long term plan for details of what we will be doing in the 'I am a Reader: Who are the famous characters inside my books' topic.